ziliangpeng/foresty/artwork.md

-# I was trying to write some pieces of code as beautiful as poem.
+# I was trying to write a few pieces of code as beautiful as poem.